 Payment:

-Most clubs accept credit cards.
-However, it’s smart to carry some Dirhams (MAD) for taxis or small tips for pool attendants.
-That way, you’re covered for the little things.
+Most clubs accept credit cards, although carrying some Dirhams (MAD) is still helpful for taxis or small tips for pool attendants.
+That way, you’re covered for smaller purchases throughout the day.

 Towel Policy: